sinclairzx81/bayes/readme.md

 ## training

 In the following example, we train the classifier with a basic weather dataset.
-After creating the classifier, we train it with plain javascript objects.
-The classifier will internally treat each property on the object as a feature of the training set, and bin the data accordingly.
+The classifier is passed a series of training samples as javascript objects.

-note: this algorithm only supports discrete values (i.e. fixed options represented as strings, think enums), and not continuous numeric values such as integers/floats etc. If using this library, you can encode your numerics as ranges (i.e. use "between 10 and 20" as a string and not the number 19).
+note: this algorithm only supports quantized attribute values, and not continuous numeric values such as integers/floats etc.
-Future work on this library may include some form of linear regression for these types of values.
+If using this library, you can encode your numerical data as strings.
+For example, instead of passing the number '25', you can quantize this value as "between 20 and 30".

 ```javascript
 let classifier = new NaiveBayes()